arddemirkiran-tech/Complex-Launcher/README.md

 ## 🚀 System Optimization Recommendations

 - RAM allocation: On systems with 16 GB RAM, allocate **6–8 GB** to Minecraft for heavily-modded packs to improve stability.
-- Monitoring: Use `SystemMonitor` and `FpsOverlay` to observe CPU/GPU usage, memory pressure, and frame rate while testing.
 - Network: If using VPNs, tunnels, or proxies, monitor ping values to diagnose latency when connecting to remote servers.

 ## Contributing & Next Steps